 - The Adventures of Sonic the Hedgehog episode "Mystery of the Missing Hi-Tops" has Sonic fangirl Sonette keep a chewed piece of bubble gum on her mouth, allegedly chewed by Sonic himself.
 Sonette uses the bubble gum later against Coconuts by popping it all over him.

 - Debbie in The Wild Thornberrys blew bubble gum throughout the series.
 One notable example of this trope was an episode where the family was out in the desert with little water.
 Debbie gives Donnie some of her bubble gum to chew so his mouth won't go dry.
-Donnie blows a gigantic bubble which breaks all over the both of them.
+Donnie blows a gigantic bubble that breaks all over both of them.

-- In the Chip 'n Dale Rescue Rangers episode "Mind Your Cheese and Q's", the rangers pose as gangsters to infiltrate a rat's cheese monopoly racket.
+- In the Chip 'n Dale: Rescue Rangers episode "Mind Your Cheese and Q's", the rangers pose as gangsters to infiltrate a rat's cheese monopoly racket.
 Gadget poses as a gangster's moll named Bubbles, which leads her to blow up and burst bubble gum.

 - The Simpsons:

 - In the episode "Hurricane Neddy" Homer is asked by a psychiatrist to attempt to irritate Ned Flanders, who has been committed to an insane asylum for repressing his anger.
 During his explanation, Homer blows an increasingly large bubble.
-As the psychatrist asks, "Homer, do you think you can be that annoying?" the bubble pops all over the doctor's face.
+As the psychiatrist asks, "Homer, do you think you can be that annoying?" the bubble pops all over the doctor's face.

 - In "The Simpsons Spin-Off Showcase", Selma blows up a face-sized bubble gum bubble during the Simpson Family Smile-Time Variety Hour Segment.
 It gets popped by Smithers' whip of licorice, leaving her face covered in gum.